 Employers participating in incumbent worker training are required to pay the non-WIOA (non-federal) share of the cost of providing training to their incumbent workers.
-Employers will be reimbursed the WIOA (federal) share.
-The employer share is based on the size of the workforce (wages paid to the participant while in training can be included as part of that share) as follows:
+Employers will be reimbursed the WIOA (federal) share:

-Employers that participate in the Career Advantage PWE, can be public or private sector.
+Employers that participate in the Career Connections PWE, can be public or private sector.
 The program will pay the participant’s wages for a fixed period.
-This provides employers a great chance to screen and train quality applicant; the employer has no obligation to hire the Career Advantage participants.
+This provides employers a great chance to screen and train quality applicant; the employer has no obligation to hire the Career Connections participants.

-Career Advantage participants complete a highly-structured pre-employment program before being eligible to be placed at a worksite.
+Career Connections participants complete a highly-structured pre-employment program before being eligible to be placed at a work site.
 Participants are highly motivated and eager to learn on the job.

 The Career Connections program also offers employers the additional resource of a Case Manager who works closely with the employer to find the best possible participant for their work site and offers support to both the employer and participant for the length of the placement.